-The objective is to compose a dataset that is representative and relevant for a typical European PP pipe system for soil and waste removal in the building.
+The objective is to compose a dataset that is representative and relevant for a typical European PP multilayer low noise pipe system for soil and waste removal in the building.
 The data that are used in this LCA study are not case-specific, but reflect the average European representative situation.
-The production processes run according to European standardised norms and equipment and thus they are very similar across Europe.
-Since the LCA study on the PP pipe system is performed for an anticipated European average, European manufacturer data are used.
+The production processes run according to European norms and the equipments are very similar across Europe.
+Since the LCA study on the PP multilayer low noise pipe system is performed for an anticipated European average, European manufacturers' data are used.
 The TEPPFA member companies represent more than 50% of the European market for extruded plastic pipes.

-All data relates to the existing situation in Europe, using existing production techniques.
+All data relate to the existing situation in Europe, using existing production techniques.
 Data are as much as possible representative for the modern state-of-technology.
 As such Europe in the period 2000-2008 is considered as the geographical and time coverage for these data.

 The used data are consistently reported and critically reviewed, so that they can be easily reproduced.
 If in this document is referred to "a pipe system", this means the pipe system representing the average at the European level, and not one specific pipe system.
-Calculations of the amounts of PP pipes, PP fittings and SBR rubber rings (needed per 100 m2 of apartment) are based on a consensus within the AG Building.
-They are based and calculated on the 100 m2 of apartment with its specific design as presented in Figure 1 (see Table 1).
+Calculations of the amounts of PP multilayer low noise pipes, PP multilayer low noise fittings, SBR rubber rings(needed per 100 m2 of apartment) are based on a consensus within the AG Building.
+They are based and calculated on the 100 m2 apartment with its specific design as presented in Figure 1 (see Table 1).

-PP pipe system Average (kg/100 m 2 apartment) - life time 50 yr Average (kg/F.U and excl. pipe left over) Average (kg/F.U and incl. pipe left over) Average PP pipe left over during installation (5%) (kg/F.U)
+PP low noise Soil & Waste pipe system Average in kg/100 m 2 apartment Average in kg/FU (excl. left over) Average in kg/FU (incl. left over of 5%)

-PP Pipe 8,612 0,17224 0,180852 0,008612
+PP pipes 18,005 0,3601 0,3781

-PP fittings 3,873 0,07746
+PP fittings 7,440 0,1488

-SBR sealing rings 0,7021 0,014042
+SBR sealing rings 0,5078 0,0102

-Table 1: PP Soil & Waste pipe system in relation to the functional unit
+Table 1: PP multilayer low noise Soil & Waste pipe system in relation to the functionalunit